ukparliament/design-prototypes/README.md

 ## Setup

-Edit your host file and add the following line
+Edit your host file and add the following line.

 | O.S           | Location                                  |
 | ------------- |:-----------------------------------------:|